cjrh/deadpool/README.rst

   ``max_tasks_per_child`` parameter (a new feature in Python 3.11, although it was available in `multiprocessing.Pool`_ since Python 3.2).
+- ``Deadpool`` tasks can have priorities.
+When the executor chooses the next pending task to schedule to a subprocess, it chooses the pending task with the highest priority.
+This gives you a way of prioritizing certain kinds of tasks.
+For example, you might give UI-sensitive tasks a higher priority to deliver a more snappy user experience to your users.
 - ``Deadpool`` defaults to the `forkserver <https://docs.python.org/3.11/library/multiprocessing.html#contexts-and-start-methods>`_ multiprocessing context, unlike the stdlib pool which defaults to ``fork`` on Linux.
 It's just a setting though, you can change it in the same way as